Pope makes Easter plea for Ukraine peace, cites nuclear risk

+“Let us all commit ourselves to imploring peace, from our balconies and in our streets,'' Francis said. ”May the leaders of nations hear people's plea for peace."

-In a clear reference to the threat of nuclear warfare, Francis quoted from a declaration by scientists in 1955: “'Shall we put an end to the human race, or shall mankind renounce war?'"
+In a clear reference to the threat of nuclear warfare, Francis quoted from a noted declaration of 1955: “'Shall we put an end to the human race, or shall mankind renounce war?'"

+He was quoting from a manifesto written by philosopher Bertrand Russell and physicist Albert Einstein.
+The manifesto's text, sounding a grim warning against the consequences of nuclear warfare, was issued a few months after after Einstein died.

+Meanwhile, in Britain, the leader of the Anglican church, Archbishop of Canterbury Justin Welby, called for Russia to declare a cease-fire and withdraw from Ukraine.

 Francis also drew attention to other wars in the speech known by its Latin name “Urbi et Orbi” — to the city and to the world.